-In Australia, my father is getting old.
-His back is aching and legs weak.
-“I ought to take my grandchildren to China,” he said, “to visit the villages where our ancestors lived, and see our countless relatives”.
+In Sydney, my father was getting old.
+His back was aching, and his legs were weak.
+“I ought to take my grandchildren to China,” he said, “to visit the villages where our ancestors lived and see our countless relatives”.

-We arrived at TaiShan on a beautiful sunny day.
-TaiShan is a county in the province of GuangDong, in Southern China.
-My late mother’s family came from a small farming village.
-My mother’s sister in law, my aunt and my cousins, still live there.
-There is not much farming nowadays, villagers live a simple life and rely mostly on family members working in the big cities.
+We arrived at Taishan on a beautiful sunny day.
+Taishan is a county in the province of Guangdong, in Southern China.
+Our aunt, my cousins and their families still live there.
+There is not much farming nowadays.
+Villagers live a simple life and rely primarily on family members working in the big cities.

-We were lost at first, went to a wrong village.
-A loud and friendly woman spoke to one of my cousins on the phone, then pointed to a pathway along the rice fields.
-The woman and my cousin knew each other – they all do, living in small villages.
+We were lost at first.
+A loud and friendly woman by the rice field phoned one of our cousins, then pointed to a pathway through the rice fields.
+The woman and my cousins knew each other – they all do, living in small villages.

-The villages were strikingly beautiful – lush rice paddock surrounded by small streams; aged buildings with white-washed walls fading away.
+The villages were strikingly beautiful, with lush rice paddocks surrounded by small streams.
+The houses were rustic with white-washed walls that were fading away.

 Our aunt and cousins were waiting for us outside the village.
-There were huge fig trees, with tables and chairs under the trees.
-Aunt cooked us a delicious lunch.
+Under the fig trees, aunty cooked us a delicious lunch.
 Villages gathered around and watched us eat, talking and laughing.

-After lunch, we walked to aunt’s house, along lane ways lined with houses built with blue and grey bricks.
-I was fascinated by the doors, colorful and vibrant.
+After lunch, we walked to aunt’s house, along laneways lined with houses built with blue and grey bricks.
+I was fascinated by the doors, colourful and vibrant

-The huge block of ice was for a 2-year old girl’s ‘shaving party’ that evening.
-It is a tradition to have a banquet for a one-month old birthday; if any of the little ones didn’t have an one-month birthday party, he or she could have a ‘shaving party’ as a replacement.
-The whole village was invited, quite a big event.
+The massive block of ice was for a 2-year old girl’s ‘shaving party’ that evening.
+It is a tradition to have a banquet for a one-month-old birthday.
+However, if a little one misses out on the one-month party, it will be replaced with a ‘shaving party’ when the child turns two.
+The whole village is invited, a big community event.

 Under the beautiful fig trees, men were busy cooking up a feast, using the simplest cooking equipment and utensils that were well-used and rustic.

-I have not seen my aunt and cousins for over 35 years, but I still remembered vividly how poor they (and we) were.
-During my teen age years, I once stayed with them over a summer holiday.
-We fished for frogs, clams and snails to eat, and barely had enough rice to fill our tummies.
+I have not seen my aunt and cousins for over 35 years, but I still remember vividly how poor they (and we) were.
+During my teenage years, I once stayed with them over a summer holiday.
+We fished for frogs, clams and snails – they didn’t have much food to fill the kids’ hungry tummies.
 I remember my late uncle, skinny and hunching, carrying a heavy load of organic (e.g. human) fertilizer to the field, using a bamboo stick and two wooden buckets.

 Today, my eldest cousin, Zhong, is a trained mechanic.
-His son and his beautiful wife have a 2-year old daughter.
-Zhong travels with his son across China, maintain and repair equipment.
+Zhong travels across China with his son to maintain and repair machines.
 They live in a newly built house that is modern and spacious.
 My second cousin, Yuan, married a dim sim chef.
 They have a lovely teenage daughter.
 They are wonderfully warm people who opened their homes and their hearts to us.